cordamigorn/outfitsnap.github.io/TERMS_OF_SERVICE.md

 ### 2.3 Prohibited Users
 You may not use the App if you:
-- Are under 17 years of age
+- Are under 9 years of
 - Have been previously banned from the service
 - Are prohibited by law from using the service
 - Reside in a country where the service is not available